William Lisle Bowles: Works

-Bowles was an amiable, absent-minded, and rather eccentric man.
+Bowles was an amiable and rather eccentric man.
 His poems are characterised by refinement of feeling, tenderness, and pensive thought, but are deficient in power and passion.
 Bowles maintained that images drawn from nature are poetically finer than those drawn from art; and that in the highest kinds of poetry the themes or passions handled should be of the general or elemental kind, and not the transient manners of any society.
 These positions were attacked by Byron, Thomas Campbell, William Roscoe and others, while for a time Bowles was almost solitary.
 William Hazlitt and the Blackwood critics came to his assistance, and on the whole Bowles had reason to congratulate himself on having established certain principles which might serve as the basis of a true method of poetical criticism, and of having inaugurated, both by precept and by example, a new era in English poetry.
 Among other prose works from his prolific pen was a Life of Bishop Ken (two volumes, 1830–1831).
 Other works include Coombe Ellen and St. Michael's Mount (1798), The Battle of the Nile (1799), and The Sorrows of Switzerland (1801).

 Bowles also enjoyed considerable reputation as an antiquary, his principal work in that department being Hermes Britannicus (1828).
 His Poetical Works were collected in 1855 as part of the Library Edition of the British Poets, with a memoir by George Gilfillan.